Umplify/xunit-dependency-injection/README.md

 # Xunit Dependency Injection framework

-*(The source code of the .NET 7.0 version of this library is retained in [the fork of this repo](https://github.com/Umplify/xunit-dependency-injection-NET7) while the .NET 6.0 version of this library is maintained and supported in this repo.)*

----

 Xunit does not support any built-in dependency injection features, therefore developers have to come up with a solution to recruit their favourite dependency injection framework in their tests.

 This library brings in Microsoft's dependency injection container to Xunit by leveraging Xunit's fixture.